sanchee16/sanchee16.github.io/_posts/2018-03-18-notes-for-visual-perception-and-the-brain.md

 - Visual Stimuli
 - Light and Electromagnetic Radiation
     - Human visual system from 400 nm to 700 nm
-    - To lower size range, the energy tends to damange cells
+    - To lower size range, the energy tends to damage cells
     - To greater size range, the energy tends to be present as heat
 - Making an image
     - There is no image out there in the world just the mess of photons